yweweler/single-speaker-tts/README.md

 ```
 It expects all file to have a 16 kHz sampling rate.

-The `listing.txt` symlink has to be created manually depending on wether you are currently doing training or evaluation with the model.
+The `listing.txt` symlink has to be created manually depending on whether you are currently doing training or evaluation with the model.
 instead of using symlinks you can alternatively just copy and rename the transcription file as needed.
 The code is not optimal when it comes to dataset loading (pull requests are welcome though).